Be Aware and Prepare

 We encourage all residents of Calvert County to register to receive messages by visiting our registration web site.

-Download the emergency mobile app
+Download the upgraded emergency mobile app

 The app includes emergency alerts, local weather and power outages, storm-related closures, social media, traffic updates, Emergency Management contact information, preparedness guidance and an interactive emergency kit checklist.
 This app is intended to be utilized as an addition to your primary means of emergency notification.
 Technical and cell phone service issues may prevent you from receiving alerts and other notifications in a timely manner.